2023 Bible Teachers and Preachers (Foundational) Network

 Working together as a learning community we will seek to reinforce the learning that has already taken place as we work with examples of the different genres introduced in the previous session.
 How will a different genre of passion change the approach we take to shaping our message when we preach?
 How can we make sure that the main idea is effectively communicated, and how can we be certain that God’s inspired genre influences the message we fashion?

-This combined session with both Bible Teachers Networks will offer a unique opportunity to hear and learn from Peter J. Williams as we bring questions to him about the plenary Bible teaching, as well as the rest of God’s Word too.
+This combined session of the Bible Teachers Networks will offer a unique opportunity to hear and learn from Conrad Mbewe.
+We will bring questions to him about the plenary Bible sessions and other aspects of the preacher’s life and ministry.